Human Evolution, 2018-2019

 Registration possible from May 1 until May 31 via an online form.
 This online form will be available from 1 to 31 May on the website: Registration minors

-Students from other universities can register by sending an e-mail to T. Egberts, MSc
+Students from other universities can register until May 31 by sending an e-mail to: Education Office Biology

-The programme of the 30 EC Minor consists of two full-time courses:
+The programme of the 30 EC Minor consists of the courses: